Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,192.3922,201.23436666666666.md

 ### Transcript

-> anytime soon soon no soon tm yes
+> the short answer will we get science anytime soon soon no soon tm yes how are you i'm good are there going to